 You should spend some time during college, in addition to an internship, building a portfolio of published work.
 Consider writing articles for your school newspaper, for example.
 Make a point of saving clips of everything you post.
 Not only will publication help you improve your writing, editing, and research skills, but it will also give potential employers concrete evidence of your abilities and experience.

-After you’ve finished your studies, you can pursue your dream of becoming a magazine editor working as an entry-level editor for a publication.
+After you’ve finished your studies, you can pursue your dream of becoming a magazine editor by working as an entry-level editor for a publication.
 Copy editors and editorial assistants are frequently hired as entry-level candidates, with responsibilities that include polishing and fact-checking articles as well as researching potential story ideas.
 As you gain experience, you’ll be able to apply for higher-level editing positions like associate editor or department editor.
 You could advance through the ranks to become a managing editor or even an editor-in-chief in time.